comportnx/compack-mods/README.md

 (The explored zone is a rectangle with its edges placed at the furthest points you've traveled in each cardinal direction)

+### Color-coded Clothing

+`Useful and valuable clothing items have cyan names`

+This small(?) mod changes the color of 'useful' clothing items cyan.

+Currently it applies to armor, bags, packs, pouches, warm clothes, and clothing that's worth more than 7 dollars to traders.

 ### Reach3 Patch

 `Very long weapons can attack across z-levels.` `There are early-game long weapon options.`